 Deb is a content producing powerhouse but her site was timing out and crashing.

-Learn how we helped Deb get her site loading in 44 seconds to 1 second 🙂
+Learn how we helped Deb get her site loading in 1 second instead of 44 seconds 🙂

 Deb has 66 plugins installed on her WordPress site running WooCommerce with memberships for the homeschooling parents!

 Major Website Health Symptoms

 Here were some of Deb's main frustration points.
 Her slow site wasn't just affecting her productivity, it was hurting her bottom line and her valued customers: parents of young children.